ofiwg/libfabric/man/fi_domain.3.md

 When a resource management error occurs on an endpoint, the endpoint is transitioned into a disabled state.
 Any operations which have not already completed will fail and be discarded.
-For unconnected endpoints, the endopint must be re-enabled before it will accept new data transfer operations.
+For unconnected endpoints, the endpoint must be re-enabled before it will accept new data transfer operations.
 For connected endpoints, the connection is torn down and must be re-established.